 Be ready to experience the spine-chilling ghostly legends while enjoying the walking tour in this small city.
 Appreciating delicious Belgian Chocolate and Breweries on the cobblestone streets is the most satisfying feeling of all time.
 Further, Bruges Concert Hall is a celebrated destination among tourists.
 The centrally located concert hall of Concertgebouw Brugge is loved for its perfect acoustics.

 Bruges has much more to offer other than cobbled streets and medieval architecture.
 It is also a designated UNESCO World Heritage Site.
 When a city has to offer plenty of mesmerizing places, choosing the best option could be exhausting.
 Ahead of a trip to Bruges, you might wanna know more about this Flemish Historic Center.

 If you are looking for where to stay in Bruges for first-time visitors, you probably want to start with the City Center.
 This historic town is within walking distance to the main attractions, beautiful canals, medieval buildings, shops, restaurants, bars, many hotels.
-The Historic Old Town is also the best place to stay in Bruges for Christmas markets.

 If socializing is your priority, then Ezelstraat Quarter would be the perfect stay for you.
 This budget-friendly place is within walking distance from the City Center.
 This 800-year-old lane is packed with trendy boutiques and colorful art galleries.

 If you’re looking for a place away from tourists, Sint-Anna Quarter is for you.
 It is home to permanent residents and several museums.
 Sint-Gillis Quarter is dripping in culture with a wide range of churches.
 This family-friendly neighborhood is a bit expensive compared to other options, but it’s worth visiting.